-You see, all the things that make our local church precious to us can’t be described with a few bullet points or a clever tagline.
+If you’re looking for a church we’d like to tell you all about the things that make our church so precious to us–and we can’t describe these with a few bullet points or a clever tagline!

 Of first importance to us is the gospel.
-We are amazed that Jesus would die for us and take us as His precious and beloved bride!
-And so we sing about the gospel, we proclaim the gospel through expository preaching, and memorialize the gospel every week by partaking of His table.
+We are amazed that Jesus would die for us and take sinners like us for His precious and beloved bride!
+And so our constant focus as a church is to sing about the glorious gospel of His grace, to proclaim the gospel through expository preaching and personal witness, and to memorialize the gospel every week by partaking of the Lord’s Supper.

 What Redeeming Grace Church is Like

 Redeeming Grace is a small church that longs to live in light of a big gospel.
-Since we’re small we don’t have a lot of unique programs and activities for every age and status in life.
-But contrary to the typical expectations set by many large churches in our day, we believe that the ordinary means of God’s grace are sufficient for every believer to grow in grace in every season of their lives.
-So we preach the word, worship the Lord together, partake in the Lord’s supper, eagerly pursue the all spiritual gifts, fellowship together both formally in our home groups and also informally in one another’s homes, and we exercise the disciplines of the church.
+Since we’re small we have to keep church life simple.
+We can’t maintain lot of programs and extra activities.
+But rather than focusing on what we don’t have, we appreciate all the more how the ordinary means of God’s grace are more than sufficient for every believer to grow in grace in every season of their lives.
+So we preach the word, worship the Lord together, partake in the Lord’s Supper, eagerly pursue all the spiritual gifts mentioned in the New Testament, fellowship together both formally in our home groups and also informally in one another’s homes, and we exercise the disciplines of the church.

-We do provide teaching for younger kids on Sunday mornings, and occasionally we get our youth together for fellowship and teaching.
-From time to time we’ll gather for a men’s or women’s meeting, hold a Saturday morning seminar, engage in service projects, perform acts of mercy and outreach, or go on a retreat together.
-But most of these extra events are initiated and led by our members–rather than formally as church-directed, staff-organized events.
-The Proverb, “Whoever brings blessing will be enriched, and one who waters will himself be watered,” (Prov.
-11:25), is an apt description of our mutually edifying corporate life as a church.
+We provide teaching for younger kids on Sunday mornings, and occasionally we get our youth together for fellowship and teaching.
+From time to time, we’ll gather for a men’s or women’s meeting, hold a Saturday morning seminar, engage in service projects, perform acts of mercy and outreach, or go on a retreat together.
+But most of these extra events are initiated and led by our members, rather than formally as church-directed, staff-organized events.
+The Proverb, “Whoever brings blessing will be enriched, and one who waters will himself be watered” (Prov.
+11:25) is an apt description of our mutually edifying corporate life as a church.

 That is what Redeeming Grace is like.
 But it’s also important for you to know what we believe.